OpenNebula/docs/source/intro_release_notes/upgrades/vcenter_52_to_54.rst

 .. warning:: If you are using the vCenter drivers, there is a manual intervention required in order to upgrade to OpenNebula 5.4.
 Note that **upgrading from OpenNebula < 5.2 to OpenNebula 5.4 is NOT supported**.
 You need to upgrade first to OpenNebula 5.2, and then upgrade to OpenNebula 5.4.

+.. warning:: The pre-migration phase may fail if there are resources in error, please clean resources in failed state prior to continue with this process.

 The script will perform the following tasks:

 * Establish a connection to every vCenter instance known by OpenNebula